netcreateorg/netcreate-itest/README.md

 ## PROJECT SUMMARY

-NetCreate 2018 is a network graph analysis tool for researching reading comprehension in the digital humanities classroom.
-See the [NetCreate Wiki](https://github.com/netcreateorg/netcreate-2018/wiki) for additional documentation.
+Net.Create is a network graph analysis tool for researching reading comprehension in the digital humanities classroom.
+See the [NetCreate Wiki](https://github.com/netcreateorg/netcreate-itest/wiki) for additional documentation.